Generally studying at TU Berlin is on a full-time basis. However, it is also possible to study on a part-time basis.

 You should first speak with the Academic Advising Service about part-time studies and any consequences this may have.
 It will help you determine whether this decision is right for you and your personal situation.
 Contact Course Guidance with questions about the study schedule and how to practically implement part-time studies in your degree program.

 The application deadlines for part-time studies are 31 March for the following summer semester and 30 September for the following winter semester.
+For the 2021/2022 winter semester, the application deadline was extended to 15 November 2021.

 Part-time students are required to re-register as usual and must pay the full semester fee.